 Commission on the Status of Women

-- Linda Cisneros and Victoria Duque
+- Linda Cisneros

 - The Commission on the Status of Women is the primary advisory commission on achieving gender equality and empowering women.
 The mandate of the commission is to report to ECOSOC on the status of women’s rights, and make recommendations to the council on issues related to women.
 The commission submits resolutions outlining such recommendations which incorporate women’s role in political, economic and social issues.
 This year the commission will consider: Promoting the Involvement of Women and Youth in Government; Combating Violence against Women Migrant Workers; and Empowering Women and Girls in Rural Contexts.

 - The Commission for Social Development is a functional commission of ECOSOC which focuses on enhancing the rights and quality of life of all people through sustainable development.
 The commission’s mandate is to report to ECOSOC on the status of existing policy and proposed framework regarding social development.
 The commission frequently reviews issues related to the Sustainable Development Goals, which aim to address wide ranging topics such as unemployment, poverty, and social inequalities.
 This year the commission will discuss: Promoting the Political, Socioeconomic, and Cultural Rights of Indigenous Peoples; Promoting South-South and Triangular Cooperation to Achieve the 2030 Agenda; and Climate Change and Inequality.

 The Department of Development is a focus group of agencies, funds and programs established through special conventions and agreements which typically fall under the jurisdiction of the Economic and Social Council of the United Nations.
 Entities that fall in the purview of the Department of Development can be either plenary – comprised of all Member States – or smaller bodies dedicated to specific issues.

 - Micaela de la Rosa and Anna Wall